6 min read

 Example flow

-Start at the current partition:
+Start at the latest history window:

 GET /v2/rooms/ROOM_ID/messages